-A couple of weeks ago I wrote some thoughts about the virus outbreak that we’re all facing.
+At the beginning of the pandemic, I wrote some thoughts about the outbreak that we’re all facing.
 The world landscape has changed dramatically since that post.
-Most of us are quarantined at home, attempting to live life as normally as possible.
 We are all struggling to adapt to a new normal.
 From those I’m interacting with, it’s a common experience to feel anxiety, grief, fear, and a host of other emotions and experiences.

 Some helpful guidelines for you and your loved ones in regards to coping with this new normal.

 - Set limits on your media consumption.
 Too much exposure to the news has a direct correlation with increased worry and anxiety.
 There’s a fine line in “ignoring” and being oversaturated with what’s happening around us.

 - Have space for other interests first thing in the morning, and at the end of the day.
 Reading or watching news about the virus right before you go to sleep may have a negative impact on your rest.
 When you wake up, spend some time in quiet with yourself and God prior to beginning your media consumption